 (1) Certain non-IFRS measures are utilized by the Company as measures of financial performance.
 Non-IFRS measures do not have any standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
-Non-IFRS measures included are: return on average common equity (ROE), book value per diluted common share, common dividend yield, common dividend payout ratio, total shareholder return, price to earnings multiple (P/E), price to book ratio (P/B), assets under management (AUM) and assets under
+Non-IFRS measures included are: return on average common equity (ROE), book value per diluted common share, unlikely to be comparable to similar measures presented by other companies.
+Non-IFRS measures included are: return on average common equity (ROE), book value per diluted common share, unlikely to be comparable to similar measures presented by other companies.
+Non-IFRS measures included are: return on average common equity (ROE), book value per diluted common share, unlikely to be comparable to similar measures that the unlikely to be comparable to similar measures are unlikely (PC). common dividend yield, common dividend payout ratio, total shareholder return, price to earnings multiple (P/E), price to book ratio (P/B), assets under management (AUM) and assets under administration (AUA).
+(2)